 It may happen that we sometimes forget the password.
 But we have to pay the price for forgetting password of our WordPress admin area.
-You can of course click on the Lost your password? link but what to do if the password reset email doesn’t arrives on our Inbox?
+You can of course click on the Lost your password? link but what to do if the password reset email doesn’t arrive on our Email Inbox?
 Yes, things can get worse when we don’t receive the email to recover the password.
-Don’t worry, just follow the below tutorial to reset your lost WordPress password.
+Don’t worry, just follow the below tutorial to reset your lost WordPress password from phpMyAdmin.

 Note: To follow the below tutorial, you need to access phpMyAdmin from cPanel.
 Follow the tutorial with care, as you don’t want to mess up anything here.